This week has brought several news items about Teddy Bridgewater and his future in Minnesota. That future continues to look pretty grim.

-5. As Mike Florio noted over at Pro Football Talk, the Vikings could make 2019 Bridgewater’s option year by picking up his option now and then tolling him.
+5. As Florio further noted, the Vikings could make 2019 Bridgewater’s option year by picking up his option now and then tolling him.
 But: “If they think he’ll stay on PUP in 2017 and that he won’t be ready to play by 2019,” Florio wrote, “that would be the most ominous news yet regarding his knee injury from nearly eight months ago.”

 God, Teddy Bridgewater is so screwed.

 CLARIFICATION: An earlier version of this post stated the Vikings could decide to toll Bridgewater’s contract only after placing him on injured reserve at some point during the season.